SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes.md

 ### **Data Manipulation: The `DelimitedChunker` Node**

 The **`DelimitedChunker`** node splits a string on a delimiter and returns either the first N or last N chunks, rejoined with the same delimiter.
-It functions like `head` and `tail` for delimited content — useful for trimming long delimited data such as logs, CSV rows, or section-separated documents.
+It functions like `head` and `tail` for delimited content, useful for trimming long delimited data such as logs, CSV rows, or section-separated documents.

 #### **Properties**